 Environmental Allergy Testing

 Environmental allergies are substances in the environment that cause the immune system to overreact.
 These substances, known as allergens, are typically harmless to most people but can trigger an allergic reaction in those who are sensitive to them.
 Common environmental allergens include pollen, trees, grass, dust mites, mold, and pet dander.
 Symptoms of environmental allergies can vary from person to person but may include sneezing, coughing, itchy or watery eyes, runny nose, and fatigue.
 Unlike food allergies, environmental allergies can persist all year long.
+If you suspect you may have environmental allergies, consider consulting with a healthcare professional and discussing the possibility of an environmental allergy test.

 Environmental allergy testing